 If you’re going to be induced, your doctor’s office will schedule a date and time to report to Carle Foundation Hospital or OSF HealthCare Heart of Mary Medical Center in Champaign.
-If you have not already done so, please call Carle Hospital at 383-3031 or OSF HealthCare Heart of Mary Medical Center in Champaign at 337-2122 to preregister.
+If you have not already done so, please call Carle Hospital at 383-3031 or OSF HealthCare Heart of Mary Medical Center at 337-2122 to preregister.

 If you choose to be induced at Carle Foundation Hospital, go directly to the Labor and Delivery area, report to the receptionist, and let her know that you are going to be induced.
 Please call the labor and delivery staff one hour before your arrival time to confirm the time.
 Occasionally, due to a high volume of deliveries, it may be necessary to reschedule your induction.

 If you are scheduled to be induced at OSF HealthCare Heart of Mary Medical Center, you may go directly to the Labor and Delivery department to check-in.

 Eat lightly (e.g. juice, cereal, toast) before you come for induction.
 If you have gestational diabetes, bring your supplies with you, and continue to check your sugars.
 When you are admitted, the nurse will review your history and prenatal record, check your vital signs, and monitor the baby.

 In order to stimulate uterine contractions, an intravenous infusion with Pitocin® may be used.
 Your contractions and your baby’s heart rate will be monitored throughout the procedure.
 Continue to change positions frequently, and practice relaxation techniques.

 After your cervix has dilated, your doctor may artificially rupture your amniotic sac to induce or stimulate labor.
 You will be monitored at the time of rupture and frequently during labor.
 Again, continue to change positions, and practice relaxation techniques.